 Accurate, affordable and safe alternatives to mercury thermometers and blood pressure devices are available in most countries.
 Hospitals on every continent have successfully made the switch, often saving money.

 The resources listed below provide both technical specifications and examples of hospitals and health systems going mercury free.

 While switching to mercury-free dentistry is more complicated, the Minamata Convention calls for a phase-down of mercury dental amalgam.
-The HCWH, University of Illinois Chicago School of Public Health Research Collaborative has produced a report on alternatives to mercury dental amalgams, which can be found here.
+HCWH and the University of Illinois Chicago School of Public Health Research have produced collaboratively a report on alternatives to mercury dental amalgams.
+Read the report

-This short guide is designed to provide step-by-step instructions for the safe substitution of non-mercury thermometers and sphygmomanometers in health-care settings.
+This short Technical guide published by the World Health Oragnization in 2011 is designed to provide step-by-step instructions for the safe substitution of non-mercury thermometers and sphygmomanometers in health-care settings.
 It identifies available resources that support the equivalent accuracy and comparable clinical utility of the substituted products, while protecting health-care workers and the environment.
 It is designed for professionals responsible for institutions or ministries desiring to switch to safer non‐polluting technologies in health care.
+Download guide

 Guidance issued by UNDP GEF Global Healthcare Waste Project presents general procedures for maintaining and calibrating common types of non-mercury thermometers and sphygmomanometers to make sure that they function and can be used properly.

 HCWH has released a video meant to be part of training program for hospitals around the world aiming to eliminate mercury and safely manage and store mercury waste while governments search for a more permanent solution.
 The video is based on the UNDP-GEF Global Healthcare Waste Project mercury waste management guidelines and was produced with support from UNEP and the government of Norway.